This site may contain affiliate links for which a small commission is received.

 open adobe ai psd eps files with gimp to convert to png jpg

 In this case I have a free ai vector file I’d like to convert to a png file.
+The same steps would easily work for converting a psd file to a jpg too since GIMP recognizes all of these file types.

 When GIMP opens this file it will actually ask to import it; it thinks its a PDF but that doesn’t matter.
 I click on import to bring the file into GIMP.